America’s unsung heroes, Filipino-Americans front liners losing the battle over COVID pandemic

 They are also the most passionate in this fight against the coronavirus, as Fil-Am workers “have suffered some of the most staggering losses”, according to ProPublica.

-What is so heartbreaking about this is that these Filipino healthcare providers went to the US to earn a living and that some of them were retired, coming back just to help fight the virus.
-They felt it was their duty to God and mankind to do so.
+What is so heartbreaking about this is that these Filipino healthcare providers went to the US to earn a living and that some of them were retired, coming back to help fight the virus.
+They felt it was their duty to God and humankind to do so.

-Here are some of our Filipino brothers and sisters who perished in this fight.
+Here are some of our Filipino brothers and sisters who perished in this fight during the early COVID-19 outbreak in 2020

 Araceli Buendia Ilagan